mpv-player/mpv/DOCS/man/input.rst

 ``seekable``
     Return whether it's generally possible to seek in the current file.

+``partially-seekable``
+    Return ``yes`` if the current file is considered seekable, but only because the cache is active.
+This means small relative seeks may be fine, but larger seeks may fail anyway.
+Whether a seek will succeed or not is generally not known in advance.

+    If this property returns true, ``seekable`` will also return true.

 ``playback-abort``
     Return whether playback is stopped or is to be stopped.
 (Useful in obscure situations like during ``on_load`` hook processing, when the user can